DemetDogruyol/data_analsis_SQL_Capstone/README.md

-# Creating the README.md file with the provided content.
-readme_content = """
 ## SQL Database Project

 This project contains a SQL database schema based on an Entity-Relationship Diagram (ERD) visualized for managing business data like customers, orders, products, suppliers, and employees.
 The project includes SQL queries for data retrieval, insertion, and manipulation using this schema.